-When using different software on one account, you may need to use an older version of PHP while running a newer version of PHP on a different domain.
+When using different software on one account, you may need to use one version of PHP while running a different version of PHP on a different domain.
 For example: You can have PHP 5.4 for the site in public_html and then use PHP 5.2 in a subdirectory.
-You can use any combination of older PHP versions in any directory on the account.
+You can use any combination of other PHP versions in any directory on the account.

 Important!
 If you just want to change the version of PHP site wide you can follow the steps by clicking here.

 Below is an example of having multiple directory locations using different versions on PHP.
 The following example shows the “public_html” is using PHP 5.4, the “public_html/othersite” using PHP 5.2 and so forth.

 To use the system default PHP, use the following in .htaccess: